Thank you for reading our post, please rate this article at the end.

 - Resource management.

-- How many hours per day you will be hiking?
+- How many hours per day will you be hiking?
 It may seem that giving the most at the early stages is the best strategy, but in reality, you have to spread out your journey equally so that you don’t get exhausted in the first two days.

 - Your speed.
-You shouldn’t focus too much on going quick.
-Instead, you should pick a moderate pace that you can maintain throughout the journey.
+You shouldn’t focus too much on going quickly.
+Instead, you should pick a moderate pace you can maintain throughout the journey.
 Being efficient about your speed is even more important off the trail since the terrain can be much rougher out there, and it’s okay if you aren’t able to cover as much distance as you would on a regular trail.

 Gain survival knowledge